bschmalhofer/otobo-ideas/oracle.md

 Restart Apache widt `sudo service apache2 restart`

-Chosse Oracle and supply these settings:

 ## Find the correct service name

 `docker exec -it oracle_otobo_1 bash ` and then `lsnrctl services` look for the **pdb1** entry.

 ## Connection settings

+Call installer.pl and supply these settings:

     Host: 127.0.0.1
     SID: orclpdb1.localdomain